jwd83/VCR/README.md

 * Precache next file to speed up track switching in listen mode (pre-caching starts after 10s on a listen page)
 * Randomly selected background image for header in settings.
 Can use single list element for static
 * Link to timestamp in video using t= in URL
-* Can use realtime filesystem data or MariaDB backend
+* Can use realtime filesystem data for simple setup or MariaDB/MySQL backend for enhanced performance

 ## Setup Notes